• Skip to primary navigation

 • Rubbing alcohol

-First up, wipe off the entire porcelain ornament with rubbing alcohol.
+First up, wipe off the entire ceramic ornament with rubbing alcohol.
 This will ensure that it doesn’t have anything on it that will prevent the nail polish from sticking.

 Marbled Nail Polish Ornaments are a quick project with fabulous results!
 Get the full tutorial here and learn how to make them in any shape or color combo!

-They are really pretty though.
+These nail polish ornaments are really pretty though.
 I think the best part about them is each one is totally unique!
-Marbled Nail Polish Ornaments are a quick project with fabulous results!
-Get the full tutorial here and learn how to make them in any shape or color combo!

 Reader Interactions